benel2606/AnimalFactsTDD/README.md

 In this project we're working in TDD & CICD approaches.
 Generally the application retrieves facts about cats, dogs, horses or snails.
-The application contains two features: facts by keywords and facts by upload date.
+The application contains two features:
+* Facts by keywords.
+* Facts by upload date.

 ## Getting Started